List of soccer players with 50 or more A-League Men goals

+Jamie Maclaren is the highest scorer in the competition's history, with 148 goals.

 Since the A-League Men's formation, at the start of the 2005–06 season, a total of 17 players have scored 50 or more goals in the competition.
 During the 2010–11 season, Archie Thompson became the first player to score 50 goals.
-Meanwhile, during the 2016–17 season, Besart Berisha became the first player to score 100 goals in the competition.
-Bruno Fornaroli is the fastest player to reach the milestone.
+In the 2016–17 season, Besart Berisha became the first player to score 100 goals in the competition.
+Bruno Fornaroli is the fastest player to reach the milestone, having done so in 76 games.